-In this post I’m sharing sources for the best fall flowers and wreaths that are available for the season.
+In this post I’m sharing sources for the best fall flowers and wreaths and supplies to use for your wreaths and centerpieces that are available.
 You’ll find ready made wreaths as well as supplies and ideas to create your own budget friendly versions!
-I don’t know about you, but I cannot wait for fall to kick in!
+I don’t know about you, but I cannot wait for some fall weather to kick in!

 As I’ve often mentioned, autumn eludes us here in South Florida and I simply create my own version.
 I love to craft and get cozy, so lighting fall candles and turning down the a/c help get me in the zone.
 Many of my crafts have to do with flowers in one form or another and dried flowers are a favorite.